SriRamya27/Machine-Learning-with-Spark-Streaming/README.md

 ```Javascript
 python3 plot_bd.py
 ```
-all experiment data like accuracy is stored in folder called values  changes to be made is path to be made is changing the absolute path variable to absolute path to values folder .
+all experiment data like accuracy,rmse  is stored in folder called values  changes to be made is path to be made is changing the absolute path variable to absolute path to values folder .